nicbou/nicolasbouliane.com/content/blog/new-in-2025.md

 The minimum income for the Blue Card went up 6.6% (48,300€ or 43,760€ depending on your profession).

 As far as I know, there are no big immigration reforms coming.
 However the Berlin immigration office is rapidly digitalising residence permit applications.
 So far, it led to faster processing times, but in the case of permanent residence, it introduced new requirements.
-It could very well be a *Verschlimmbesserung*.
+Those requirements add significant costs and delays for applicants.
+It could end up being a *[Verschlimmbesserung](https://www.urbandictionary.com/define.php?term=Verschlimmbesserung)* for some.

 ## Taxes